Kia Niro PHEV practicality & boot space

 At least no-one should have a problem getting into the Niro.
-Although it rides a little higher than the Ceed hatchback, you don’t have to step up into it like you would an SUV like the Kia Sportage.
+Although it rides a little higher than the Ceed hatchback, you don’t have to step up into it like you would a 'proper' SUV like the Kia Sportage.

-What also helps to make this is good family car is the amount of oddment stowage.
-There are generously sized storage cubbies in the front and back, so you won’t be short of somewhere to keep drinks bottles or other bits and pieces.
+What also makes this is good family car is the amount of oddment stowage.
+There are generously sized cubbies in the front and back, so you won’t be short of somewhere to keep drinks bottles or other bits and pieces.

-The regular Niro has a 427-litre boot, but the larger battery pack in the PHEV means it has a smaller boot: 324 litres behind the rear seats and 1,322 litres with them folded down.
-In contrast, the plug-in version of the Toyota Prius has 360 litres and the MINI Countryman Cooper S E ALL4 offers 405 litres.
+The regular Niro has a 382-litre boot, but the larger battery pack in the PHEV means its capacity is 324 litres behind the rear seats and 1,322 litres with them folded down.
+In contrast, the plug-in version of the Toyota Prius has a 360-litre boot and the MINI Countryman Cooper S E ALL4 offers 405 litres of luggage space.

 At least the Kia’s large tailgate opening and low loading lip mean it’s easy to get things in and out.
 The rear seats also fold down to leave a flat boot floor, so you can slide in large heavy objects without difficulty.
 But it’s a shame that the seats are heavy and can be tricky to push back into place.